etuong/koa-docker-jenkins-template/README.md

     ```
 1. Use ngrok to expose localhost:8080 on the internet to trigger Jenkins upon a Github event `ngrok http 8080`
 1. Create a Webhook on the Github repo from the Jenkins ngrok URL.
 Be sure to concatenate /github-webhook/ with application/json as the content type.
+1. Add Heroku Git to Jenkins e.g `https://git.heroku.com/{APP}.git` and authenticate using your API key